ProjectBabbler/ebird-pages/README.md

 ## Dependencies

-eBird Pages makes use of the following packages: Requests, BeautifulSoup4, lxml and pyCLI.
+eBird Pages makes use of the following packages: Requests, BeautifulSoup4, lxml and Click.
 See requirements.txt for the version numbers of each of the libraries.

 ## License